uesleibros/wasabi/README.md

 A single file drop into any VBA project is all it takes.
 No references need to be enabled in **Tools -> References**.

-Beyond WebSocket, Wasabi ships a full MQTT client with MQTT 5 extensions (User Properties, Reason Codes, metadata handling), a first-class raw TCP client, NTLM/Kerberos proxy authentication, RTT latency measurement, fine-grained TLS certificate control, a composable middleware pipeline, and a pluggable compression architecture.
+Beyond WebSocket, Wasabi ships a full MQTT client with MQTT 5 extensions (User Properties, Reason Codes, metadata handling), a first-class raw TCP client, NTLM/Kerberos proxy authentication, RTT latency measurement, fine-grained TLS certificate control, a composable middleware pipeline, a pluggable compression architecture, and a `WSAAsyncSelect`-based event-driven async system that fires callbacks while Excel is idle without any polling loop.
 The module compiles cleanly on 32-bit and 64-bit Office hosts, from Windows XP to Windows 11, through conditional compilation (`#If VBA7`).

 ## Trusted by the VBA Community